Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis: Dilute alkali atoms in a solid inert-gas matrix: theoretical analysis

 We first consider the Rb-Ar case and then the Rb-Ne case, comparing our theoretical estimates with the measured spectra reported in the previous section.
 At the end, we will also analyze the Li-(p-H\textsubscript{2}) case.
 Throughout this subsection, the units used are eV for the energy and $\text{\AA}$ for the distance.

-Solid Argon and solid Neon have both a face-centered cubic (fcc) crystal structure; the reticular distance is equal to $a_{Ar} = 5.26 \, \text{\AA}$ for Ar and to $a_{Ne} = 4.43 \, \text{\AA}$ for Ne \cite{Guarise-Braggio20,Xu-Hu11,Dobbs-Jones57,Ryan-Collier10}.
-The host alkali atom considered is the Rubidium (Rb) atom.
+Solid Argon and solid Neon have both a face-centered cubic (fcc) crystal structure; the reticular distance is $a_{Ar} = 5.26 \, \text{\AA}$ for Ar and $a_{Ne} = 4.43 \, \text{\AA}$ for Ne \cite{Guarise-Braggio20,Xu-Hu11,Dobbs-Jones57,Ryan-Collier10}.
+The guest alkali atom considered is Rubidium (Rb), as in the measurements reported in the previous section.
 We assume that the Rubidium atom substitutes one of the atoms of the matrix.
 Taking into account the fcc reticular structure of Argon and Neon, each Rubidium atom interacts with 12 atoms of the crystal at a distance $a_{Ar(Ne)}/\sqrt{2}$, $a$ being the reticular distance.

-In order to evaluate the potential energy, we need the numerical values of the equilibrium distance $R_{eq}$, the dissociation energy $D= \left| V(R_{eq}) \right|$, and the curvature $\kappa$ of the potential energy at the equilibrium distance.
-The van der Waals coefficient $C_6$ is also important for a check.
+In order to evaluate the potential energy through the Morse or the Buckingham-Hill potential, we need the numerical values of the equilibrium distance $R_{eq}$, the dissociation energy $D= \left| V(R_{eq}) \right|$, the curvature $\kappa$ of the potential energy at the equilibrium distance or the van der Waals constant $C_6$.
 Theoretical estimates of the equilibrium distance $R_{eq}$ and the dissociation energy $D$ can be found in several works \cite{Baylis69,Patil91,Goll-Werner06,Blank-Weeks12}.
 The curvature of the potential energy at the equilibrium distance can be found in \cite{Baylis69,Goll-Werner06}.
 The $C_6$ coefficients for several alkali atoms and RG atoms, both in the ground state and in excited levels, can be found in \cite{Zanuttini-Jacquet09,Mitroy-Zhang07,Zhu-Dalgarno02,Standard-Certain85}.
-Although there is a good agreement in the literature on the values of $R_{eq}$ and $C_6$, the tabulated values of $D$ and $\kappa$ can significantly differ in different papers, and even in the same paper when different methods of calculation are used, in particular for Rb-Ne, while for Rb-Ar they are more uniform.
-For this reason we will consider mainly the case of Rb-Ar.
+Although there is a good agreement in the literature on the values of $R_{eq}$ and $C_6$, the tabulated values of $D$ and $\kappa$ for Rb-Ne can significantly differ in different papers, and even in the same paper when different methods of calculation are used; the available data for Rb-Ar are instead much more uniform.
+For this reason we will concentrate mainly on the Rb-Ar case.
 We have chosen to use the data reported in \cite{Goll-Werner06}, where the three necessary parameters $R_{eq}$, $D$, $\kappa$ are calculated.
 We will also compare these data with those reported in \cite{Blank-Weeks12}.
 However, the small variability of the tabulated data for Rb-Ar is not much relevant for our purposes, because we only need an order-of-magnitude estimate of the interaction energy, and not its exact value.

 We first consider the ground-state configuration $X^2\Sigma^+_{1/2}$ of the Rb-Ar dimer; it corresponds to the electronic configuration of both the Rubidium and Argon atoms in the ground state.
 The relevant data are \cite{Goll-Werner06}